2019 Dayton shooting: Victims

-Miami Valley Hospital received 16 victims from the shooting, of which five were admitted, with one in critical condition.
+Miami Valley Hospital received 16 victims from the shooting, of whom five were admitted, with one in critical condition.
 Kettering Health Network, comprising nine hospitals in the area, received nine victims, with three in serious condition and three in fair condition.
 By 10:00 a.m. on the same day, 15 of 27 hospitalized people had been discharged.

-Police reported that all the fatalities occurred outside the bar on East 5th Street,.
+Police reported that all the fatalities occurred outside the bar on East 5th Street.
 The nine dead include six men and three women, six black and three white.
 Four of the dead were in their 20s, four more were in their 30s and one was 57.
 Two of the victims who died were also shot by police.
 An autopsy showed that a woman who was shot by Betts was already bleeding from a fatal gunshot wound when she was struck by two bullets that were fired by police.
 Had she not been suffering from fatal injuries, one of the bullets fired by police would not have been lethal.
 The second victim was shot by Betts multiple times and sustained a superficial gunshot wound from police.
 As a result of those findings, Montgomery County Coroner Dr. Kent Harshbarger ruled that the deaths were caused by Betts and were not the result of police gunfire.

 Perpetrator

-Soon after the attack, police identified the gunman as Connor Stephen Betts, a 24-year-old who lived in Bellbrook, Ohio.
+Soon after the attack, police identified the gunman as Connor Stephen Betts (October 28, 1994 – August 4, 2019), a 24-year-old who lived in Bellbrook, Ohio.
 According to police, he had minor traffic offenses on his record.

 Betts made online references about Satan and described himself as a leftist and antifa sympathizer.
 In the hours before he opened fire in Dayton, he "liked" a post in favor of gun control, and several concerning the El Paso shooting, including a tweet that called the El Paso shooter a "terrorist" and a "white supremacist".
 Betts was also known to have been in support of presidential candidates Bernie Sanders and Elizabeth Warren.
 An investigation concluded by the FBI in 2021 found that Betts "acted alone and was not directed by any organization or aligned to any specific ideological group," and that he "fantasized about mass shootings, serial killings, and murder-suicide for at least a decade".

 Two former high school classmates said Betts was suspended from Bellbrook High School after he made lists of other students he wanted to kill and rape.
 The "hit list" was discovered in 2010 and resulted in a police investigation.
 He was previously bullied and had planned to shoot up the school, a classmate said.
 His high school girlfriend said he complained of visual and auditory hallucinations and psychosis, and was afraid of developing schizophrenia.